zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 In this tutorial, you'll have the opportunity to practice what you've learned in the previous tutorials.
 Here's a quick recap:

 * In [Learn the Chef basics](/learn-the-basics/ubuntu), you learned how Chef works by running `chef-client` in local mode to configure an Ubuntu server directly.
-* In [Learn to manage a node](/manage-a-node/ubuntu/), you learned how to set up your Chef server and bootstrap and manage a server, also called a _node_, remotely from your workstation.
+* In [Manage a node](/manage-a-node/ubuntu/), you learned how to set up your Chef server and bootstrap and manage a server, also called a _node_, remotely from your workstation.
-* In [Learn to develop your infrastructure code locally](/local-development/ubuntu/), you learned how _local development_ with Test Kitchen helps shorten the development process.
+* In [Develop your infrastructure code locally](/local-development/ubuntu/), you learned how _local development_ with Test Kitchen helps shorten the development process.
 With Test Kitchen, you apply your cookbook to a temporary instance that resembles production before you apply your work to a bootstrapped node.

 Now you'll build a basic but complete web application on Ubuntu called Customers that uses a web server, a database, and scripting.
 Such a configuration is commonly called a _LAMP stack_.
 LAMP stands for Linux, Apache, MySQL, and PHP.
 You'll write a cookbook that's named `awesome_customers_ubuntu`.